Bery0n/Portfolio/LFA/README.md

-# LFA
+# Letter Frequency Analysator

-This little program prompts the user for the name of a text file, then generates two lists detailing the frequency of each letter found in the file.
+This little C++ program prompts the user for the name of a text file, then generates two lists detailing the frequency of each letter found in the file.

 - Lists: